mutativejs/jotai-mutative/README.md

 # jotai-mutative
-Jotai integration library for Mutative
+A Mutative extension for Jotai